c0mm4nd/libblockchain/README.md

 This blockchain has no consensus, which means that you can integrate it into any application and act as any role like db, mq etc.

-This structure is thread(routine?)-safe and can avoid the cover due to the hash collide
+This structure is thread(routine?)-safe and can avoid the covering block from the hash collide

 ## usage